Birth Mom Questions: What Kind of Adoption Is Best – Open, Closed, Semi-Open?

 When deciding whether a closed adoption is right for you, it’s important to take the time to consider the advantages of this option.
 Understanding how a closed adoption may benefit your life will enable you to make a more informed decision.

 One of the most commonly cited advantages of a closed adoption is a greater sense of privacy.
 If you don’t feel comfortable sharing your contact information with the adoptive family, you have the option of keeping this information private with a closed adoption.
-Many expectant mothers also feel vulnerable when faced with the reality of placing a child for adoption, and keeping their adoption closed allows them to cope with the process in a healthier way.
+Many expectant mothers also feel vulnerable when faced with the reality of placing a child for adoption, and keeping their adoption closed allows them to cope with the process in a different way.

 In addition, choosing an open adoption often paves the way for questions that you might not feel comfortable answering.
 If you’re worried about prying from curious family members or friends, open adoption may not be the best choice for you.
 A closed adoption gives you the opportunity to set boundaries that grant you more privacy and peace of mind.